Part of Salzburg Global's Education Pillar

 Our Publications

-The latter launched online in November 2021 and was followed a year later by an in-person session in Salzburg.
+Launched online in November 2021, it was followed a year later by an in-person session in Salzburg.

 • The Salzburg Statement on Greening School Grounds and Outdoor Learning